adamslab-ub/BiG-MRTA/README.md

 - edf_taptc.py: This contains the Earliest Deadline First (EDF) algorithm that each robot calls to select a task for the TAPTC problem.
 To see how use this method, you can check this example file: main_edf_TAPTC.py

+- feas_rnd.py: This contains the feasibility-preserving random-walk (Feas-RND) baseline algorithm that each robot calls to select a task.
+To see how use this method, you can check this example file: main_feas_rnd_StaticHugeProblem_nRobot.py.
+You can modify Line 24 in these codes to change the swarm size.

 # Dependencies
 numpy, matplotlib, scipy, networkx